 In those instances when baseline data indicate an occurrence of the target behavior(s) at a frequency or duration not sufficient to warrant the development of a complete Behavior Management Plan and its implementation training and on-going data analysis and review, the Behavior Management Specialist or the Behavior Management Assistant may develop a Behavior Protocol.
 A Behavior Protocol is a document that describes a consistent response(s) upon the occurrence/reoccurrence of the target behavior(s) as a means to maintain the rate of behavior(s) at a low rate.
 No more than two units of Therapeutic Behavior Protocol.
-Following the development of a Behavior Protocol, no further Therapeutic Behavior Protocol.
 Following the development of a Behavior Protocol, no further Therapeutic Behavioral Services billing must occur unless a new problem behavior is discovered.
 If this occurs, behavior assessment on the new behavior must follow, and the process should start anew.

-When a Behavior Management Plan has achieved the criteria for success (the objective, quantified amount of behavior change has been maintained for the time period specified in the plan), the Behavior Management Specialist or the Behavior Management Assistant must develop a Behavior Management Maintenance Plan.
-A Behavior Management Maintenance Plan is a document that describes a consistent response(s) to the target behavior(s) as a means Therapeutic Behavioral Services - Implementation is an integral component of Behavior to maintain target level performance.
-No more than four units of Therapeutic Behavioral Services - Development (H2019HO) may be billed for the development of the Behavior Management
+When a Behavior Management Plan has achieved the criteria for success (the objective, quantified amount of behavior change has been maintained for the time period specified in the plan), the Behavior Management Specialist or the Behavior Management Assistant may develop a Behavior Management Maintenance Plan.
+A Behavior Management Maintenance Plan is a document that describes a consistent response(s) to the target behavior(s) as a means to maintain target level performance.
+No more than four units of Therapeutic Behavior Management Maintenance Plan.

-Maintenance Plan.
 Following the implementation of the Behavior Management Maintenance Plan (which is not to exceed 90 days), the Behavior Management Specialist or the Behavior Management Assistant may conduct data analysis and review on no more than three occasions (a maximum of one unit each occasion) to assure that behavior levels are maintained.